hapax/hapax.github.io/assets/chandra.md

 particles called *fermions*, including neutrons and protons.
-There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily pack as many as possible into a hotel room!
+There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily crowd into a hotel room!
 So, our model describes a quantum gas of fermionic particles, also called a *Fermi gas*.